 How are you going to present it to your audience?

-The answers to these questions will be key to making sure your content is going to generate real results for your business.
+The answers to these questions will be key to making sure your content marketing strategy generates real results for your business.

-What kind of content should I be putting out there?
+What kind of content should you be putting out there?

 Let’s get real for a second: there is an unfathomably huge amount of content in cyberspace, and more is being added every day.
 How much of this is really valuable and how much is just fluff?
 Content for the sake of content becomes nothing more than noise.
 It benefits nobody, and from a marketing perspective, it can be a waste of time and money.

-It sounds obvious, but is something that so many businesses miss, as they fall into the trap of posting the content that they want to promote instead of sharing a message that their potential customers want to read.
+It sounds obvious, but unfortunately, so many businesses fall into the trap of posting the content that they want to promote instead of sharing a message that their potential customers want to read.

-Clearly, then, understanding your audience is the first step towards creating “good” content.
-You need to really drill down on who your potential customers are, and what they expect to gain from interacting with your business.
+Clearly, then, understanding your audience is the first step towards creating ‘good’ content.
+You need to really drill down into who your potential customers are, and what they expect to gain from interacting with your business.

 Perhaps they’re looking for something tangible, such as advice on how to fix a leaking tap or file their tax return.
-Or maybe they just want reassurance that you’re an authority in your field.
+Or maybe they just want reassurance that you’re an authority in your field before they contact you for a discussion.
 Either way, the content you produce needs to be entirely tailored to meeting their needs, not yours.

 But there is one overarching rule that applies across the board.
 Once you have created a content calendar for your business, you need to stick to it!

-A content calendar helps you to keep on top of your content plan and encourages you to manage the pipeline and publish on time.
-You can set publishing reminders to flag up any gaps in your schedule, while it also acts as a useful reminder of times that you might want to publish special, tailored content to coincide with something relevant that’s happening inside or outside of your industry.
+A content calendar will keep your plan on track by encouraging you to manage your pipeline and publish each piece on time.
+You can set publishing reminders to flag up any gaps in your schedule, and you can plan to produce tailored content that coincides with something relevant that’s happening inside or outside of your industry.

-On top of this, a content calendar helps you to create a uniform content marketing strategy across multiple channels.
+A content calendar will also help you to create a uniform content marketing strategy across multiple channels.
 For example, you can make sure you support the launch of a new blog post with a series of tweets or Facebook posts that promote it.

 Content comes in many forms.
 We’re not just talking about landing pages or blog posts – we’re referring to anything on your site that a visitor can consume.
 To maximise engagement, you should make the most of a variety of formats to make your message easier, and sometimes faster, to digest.